 - If it has been three or more years since your last class at NOVA, you are a returning student and must submit an Application for Admission.

-- An online application must be complete at least 24 hours before you can register for classes and you must complete the Senior Citizen Enrollment Tuition Waiver Form (105-88E).
+- You must complete an online application at least 24 hours before you can register for classes and you must complete the Senior Citizen Enrollment Tuition Waiver Form (105-88E).